5roop/task6_speech/README.md

 ```

 This successfully released CUDA memory.
 Training is done via the Trainer module, but for some unknown reason every time the training starts, something stalls the process for about 10-15 minutes, and then the training either starts or crashes, meaning that debugging is time-consuming.
 It also means that the README will probably be bloated again, because it gives me time to complain and log all difficulties and attempted fixes.

+# Addendum 2021-12-03T17:07:06

+It had been discovered that none of the tricks prevent the training from crashing.
+To explore further I first dropped the number of `per_device_train_batch_size` to 4, but to no avail.
+In the next step I only read 10k instances.
+Results are not yet clear.